WHAT DOES BTI INVOLVE?

 > To participate in TalkSpace, click here.

 Join Our Community!
 As a BTI Parent, you can take comfort in the fact that YOU ARE NOT ALONE in dealing with the challenging job of keeping our children healthy and safe.
 There is no way to control every aspect of their lives, but we can control what we do as adults.
-With your participation, we can successfully and positively "Be the Influence" in our teen's lives with respect to alcohol, marijuana, tobacco and other drug use.
+With your participation, we can successfully and positively "Be the Influence" in our teen's lives with respect to substance use.